 In the morning, we will visit Lady-Lane Farm owned by Garry J. Hansen.
-This herd of 100 Registered Jerseys is a producerdistributor of All-Jersey/Queen of Quality milk.
+This herd of 100 Registered Jerseys is a producer-distributor of All-Jersey/Queen of Quality[®] milk.
 Milk is vat pasteurized, non-homogenized and sold in glass bottles at nearly 50 retail stores in and around Portland.

-We will then travel south for lunch and a visit to Forest Glen Jerseys, established in 1946 by Stanley and Dora Bansen and today headed up by their son Dan.
-There are 2,500 cows in two separate herds, the larger one a certified organic dairy.
+We will then travel south for lunch and a visit to Forest Glen Jerseys, established in 1946 by Stanley and Dora Bansen and today headed up by their son Dan and his daughter Jamie.
+There are 2,500 cows in two separate herds, both certified organic.
 This has been a prominent source of top genetics for many years, headlined by the widely used bull Forest Glen Avery Action-ET.

 From Forest Glen's barns, we can see the Evergreen Aviation and Space Museum, where we will stop to see the famous Spruce Goose, the largest airplane ever constructed entirely of wood (birch, as it turns out, not spruce).
-The giant airplane flew only once - at an altitude of 70 feet for one minute - proving that the airplane could fly.
+The giant airplane flew only once - at an altitude of 70 feet for one minute proving that the airplane could fly.

-entertainment destination.
+The day ends at Spirit Mountain Casino and Lodge, Oregon's largest entertainment destination.
 Dinner will be on our own at the Cedar Plank Buffet or another dining location in the casino.